 Reviews:

 "They said that Markheim's first great crime was that he had committed murder.
-That's hardly true, for no man can kill his fellow until he first twists the knife in his own heart?"
+That's hardly true, for no man can kill his fellow until he first twists the knife in his own heart."
 So begins this adaptation of Robert Louis Stevenson's classic tale.
 However, the adaptation is not as true to the original as I'd hoped.
 The original tale is about the internal struggle between good and evil and raises questions about free will versus predestination.
 It is a pychological tale similar, in some ways, to Dostoevsky's Crime and Punishment.
 Many minor changes have been made in this adaptation... and they all tend to muddy the plot and weaken the characterization.
 Still, this is a good tale, strongly performed.
 (7/10) --- zM

-The Marquise of Death
+Marquise of Death, The

 Genre: Creatures

-Two American brothers residing in France find themselves involved in aiding the locals against a
+Two American brothers residing in France find themselves involved in aiding the locals against a noblewoman returned from the dead as a vampire.

-The Masks of Ashor
+Masks of Ashor, The

 Genre: Occult